Atta194/Portfolio-Demo-/README.md

 # Portfolio-Demo-
-As an entry level developer i hane write some lines of code (HTML, CSS, JavaScript) to develop a simple portfolio . used BootStrap 5, Font Awesome (var_ 6.1) embeded google map (Address: Sadiqabad, Punjab, Pakistan) empty links just to return on home page.
+As an entry level developer i hane rewrite some lines of code (HTML, CSS, JavaScript) to develop a simple portfolio . used BootStrap 5, Font Awesome (var_ 6.1) embeded google map (Address: Sadiqabad, Punjab, Pakistan) empty links just to return on home page.